pete4abw/lrzip-next/README.md

 * more helpful usage messages
 * filters for x86 and other processors, and delta
 * ASM DeCompressor (up to 40% faster. x86_64 only)
-* variable threshold testing
 * ability to set rzip pre-compression level independently of compression level
 * variable compressibility threshold testing
 * ability to set specific LZMA Dictionary Size
 * improved info reporting
 * improved memory management favoring large chunk and dictionary sizes over maxmizing number of threads
 * improved ZPAQ processing by analyzing data prior to sending to compressor
-* many bug fixes including validating a file prior to decompression
+* many bug fixes including validating a file prior to decompression (prevents corrupt file decompression before it starts!)
 * use of git describe to present current version without changing configure.ac
 * lz4 Threshold testing (replaces lzo)